BjoernLudwigPTB/pyxml2pdf/README.md

 - optional arguments:
   - `-u <URL>, --url <URL>`
     The URL from which the file shall be downloaded.
 This is only used, if the specified local file is not present.
-Defaults to ['https://www.alpinclub-berlin.de/kv/kursdaten.xml'](https://www.alpinclub-berlin.de/kv/kursdaten.xml)
+Defaults to ['https://github.com/BjoernLudwigPTB/pyxml2pdf/blob/master/input/template.xml'](https://github.com/BjoernLudwigPTB/pyxml2pdf/blob/master/input/template.xml)
   - `-p <path to Pdf file>, --pdf <path to Pdf file>` The file path to store the created PDF to.
-Defaults to `'output/kursdaten.pdf'`
+Defaults to `'output/template.pdf'`

 ## 👓Example

+As an example we look at our _input/template.xml_ and the processed result.
 Imagine you have an XML file with similar groups of tags and subtags.

 ```xml
 <main_tag>